Fiction

 “How long did it take?”

 “I measured the distance on the map.
-I knew how fast I walk.
+I know how fast I walk.
 I allowed time for eating what I would carry and then packed it.
 It was five hours walking.
 Another hour and a half eating and examining the map.”

 “You didn’t get bored or tired?”

-That line was straight off the page of a lyric he was working on.
+“Not when every step was taking me closer to you,” a line straight out of a lyric on which he was working.
 She tightened her hug around him.
-With their arms wrapped around each other, him leaning on a post, she leaning on him, she asked, “When are you going to get a car?”
-And he knew her question was going to become the last line of that verse.
+With their arms still wrapped around each other, him leaning on a post and her leaning on him, she asked, “When are you going to get a car?”
+And he thought that question should be the last line of the verse.
+Or perhaps it could be the eight-word hook spoken, not sung, after a stanza.

 “Love is blue” was playing in the house.
 He listened to that while she listened to his heart as they held each other.
 After a while he said, “It doesn’t matter if nothing else good comes of having come to LA.
 It was all worth it to have met you.”

+That obviously was a new thought off-the-cuff.
 She practically squeezed all the air out of him saying, “How am I ever going to let you go when you say things like that?”

 Now, every time they came, either he or someone else had something new to try.
 Talk about this reached enough of their friends that more people came.
 One time someone’s mother, after dropping people off, came to him and said this was the first thing her son ever connected with in a way that mattered.
 She said Miricle should do this for a living.
 “There is a need.”